 When markets crash, it can be tempting to sell your shares in an attempt to avoid further losses.
 But this is not necessarily the best strategy, especially if you hesitate on pulling the trigger.

 Stock market downturns are a reality, and must be considered alongside the record gains of recent years.
-It’s often a better idea to ride out the volatility rather than try to time the market, according to Shane Oliver, chief economist at Australian financial services giant AMP.
+It’s often a better idea to ride out the volatility rather than try to time the market.

 Know your strategy

 Your best course of action in the event of a crash will depend on your trading strategy and overall investment goals, according to Michael McCarthy, chief market strategist for share-trading platform CMC Markets, who spoke to Finder.
 “In most cases, investors should be reviewing closely and working out what a 10% drop or a 20% drop would mean to their holding.
 Whereas somebody who’s taking a more active approach might start weeding their portfolio.”

 It’s important to know what your goals are and whether a crash has impacted your ability to achieve those goals.
 It is possible that a crash gives you some good reasons to sell.

 When markets dip, you can make money.
 The key thing is to be ready for this to happen and to have the funds to snap up shares when the prices are low.

 Timing the market is incredibly hard and you’re very unlikely to get the stock at its absolute lowest, but as with all investments, if your intention is to hold for the long term, it can be a good opportunity to snap it up at a lower cost.

 One way to prepare if you’re an active investor is to keep a list of stocks that you would be willing to buy if a crash happens.

 When stocks are crashing it is easy to get swept up by your emotions.
 If 20% of your portfolio value has been knocked off, you might not be in the right frame of mind to be making decisions which could impact your financial future.